tran-engineering/openwebui-playground/presentation/PRESENTATION.md

 ## What does RAG even do?

 Enriches the input to the LLM.

 This is just additional text nothing magical.

+An Input for an LLM consists of:

+- System prompt
+- Context <-- RAG enriches the context
+- User prompt

 ---